codelabspro/engine-guides/Twitterus/Footer.md

     var NavButton = require('./NavButton');
     var Node = require('famous/core/Node');

-    // the number of sections in the app var numSections = data.sections.length;
+    // The number of sections in the app var numSections = data.sections.length;

-    // the footer will hold the nav buttons function Footer () {
+    // The footer will hold the nav buttons function Footer () {
-        // subclass Node
+        // Subclass Node
         Node.call(this);

-        // object to store the buttons
+        // Object to store the buttons
         this.buttons = {};

-        // for every section create a NavButton
+        // For every section create a NavButton
         // and set its size and align
         data.sections.forEach(function (section, i) {
             this.buttons[section.id] = this.addChild(new NavButton(section.id))